sa-artea/VVG-Letters-Scrapy/README.md

-# Vincent Van Gogh Gallery Scrapper
+# Vincent van Gogh Gallery Scrapper

-This is a project to train a Machine Learning model based in the Vinvent Van Gogh collection data.
-In here the script scrap the Webpage, recovers all the possible data from Vincent, Including the paint description, its tag, collection's data, and related work.
+Tp train a Machine Learning model based in the Vincent van Gogh collection data.
+In here the script scrap the museum Webpage, recovers all the possible information from Vincent, Including the paints description, its search tags, collection's data, the image file, and related work.

-The script creates a local gallery from the Web request within an specific path and creates a CSV file compiling all the data recovered from the online gallery.
+This script creates a local gallery from the Web request within an specific path and creates a CSV file compiling all the data recovered from the online gallery.

-Each option in the menu complete the Gallery data.
-Each option scrap a particular data column.
+Each option in the menu complete the Gallery information scraping an specific column.

 1. Creates the gallery's index, recovering the ID, the title and the target URL to scrap the rest of the information.